mrtztg/azure-104-notes/README.md

       - Most other options are similar to "Create user" (force MFA, using location, roles, groups, etc.)
       - Creates a **guest user <!--  -->account** — appropriate for external organizations (create a guest user account for each member of the external team)
   - New users have no permissions by default, only the ability to login to the Azure portal
+- **Collaboration restrictions**: Restrict who can be invited as a guest by configuring allowed domains — invitations can only be sent to users from specified domains
 - **Bulk Operations**: Available in multiple areas to perform bulk actions:
   - **Users menu**: Bulk create (download CSV template, fill with user data, and upload), bulk delete, bulk invite, download users
   - **Group members**: Import members, remove members, download members
   - Other areas may also have bulk operations
 - **User Groups**: Groups are an organizational structure for putting users in.
 If you enable **"Azure AD roles can be assigned to the group"** during group creation, you can assign roles to the group (which will apply to all users in the group).
 By choosing **"Dynamic User"** in Membership Type during group creation, you can create dynamic groups with rules (e.g., if display name contains something, or if department is something, etc.)
   - **Dynamic groups**: Membership is automatically determined by rules (attributes, properties) — cannot manually add users or devices to dynamic groups
+  - **Dynamic membership rules**: Allow users to be automatically added to groups based on specific attributes (e.g., department) — minimizes administrative effort
 - **App - Managed Identity**: Represents a program or service, used for authentication without storing credentials
   - **Purpose**: Allow Azure resources to securely access other Azure services (like Key Vault) without needing to manage credentials